Coconut Panna Cotta

 Equipment

-Aside from the usual kitchen equipment like bowls, a saucepan and spoons, you will need ramekins in which to set the coconut panna cotta.
-Once the panna cotta is set in ramekins, you’ll be able to turn them out onto a plate for serving.
+Aside from the usual kitchen equipment like bowls, a saucepan, and spoons, you will need ramekins to set the panna cotta.
+Once the panna cotta is set in ramekins, you can turn them out onto a plate for serving.
 Alternatively, the panna cotta can simply be set in dessert glasses for serving.

 Storage